mladenjovanovic/bmbstats-book/docs/16-RCT-analysis-prediction.md

 \begin{center}\includegraphics[width=0.9\linewidth]{16-RCT-analysis-prediction_files/figure-latex/unnamed-chunk-58-1} \end{center}

 ## What goes inside the *measurement error* (or Control group change or residuals `SD`)?

 As already explained, Control group serves as a counter-factual proxy of what would happen to the treatment group if not-receiving the treatment. `SD` of Control group change is used to represent an estimate of uncertainty around individual responses.
 In our RCT data, `SD` of the Control group measured change is equal to 2.23cm.
 This is equal to the root of squared sums of non-treatment random effect, biological variation and instrumentation noise.
-Since biological variation and instrumentation affects the change score twice (at Pre- and Post-test) we get the following:
+Since biological variation (BV) and instrumentation noise (IN) affects the change score twice (at Pre- and Post-test) we get the following (where *NTRE* is Non-treatment effect random error):

 \begin{equation}
-  SD_{control\;change} = \sqrt{2\times biological\;variation^2 + 2\times instrumentation\;noise^2 + non\;treatment\;random\;effect^2}
+  SD_{control\;change} = \sqrt{2\times BV^2 + 2\times IN^2 + NTRE^2}
 \end{equation}

 If we plug our DGP values, we get the following expected `SD` of the Control group change: 2.45cm.
 If there is no non-treatment random effect, then `SD` for the control group would only consist of measurement error.